volodymyrhudyma/blog/content/blog/react-hooks-useref.md

 };
 ```

-The **MyComponent** stores number of clicks in the **ref** object.
+The **MyComponent** stores the number of clicks in the **ref** object.

-When the user clicks on a button, the **handleClick** method is executed, the counter is updated and the following line is printed to the console:
+When the user clicks a button, the **handleClick** method is executed, the counter is updated, and the following line is printed to the console:

 ```html
 In handleClick, clicked: 1 times